rob1997/CereBro/README.md

 At the moment CereBro doesn't support multiple models at the same time, so you'll have to remove the `UseOpenAI` method from the `Program.cs` file to use another model.

+## CereBro.Unity

+CereBro.Unity is a Unity package that allows you to use CereBro in Unity.
+[README]().

 ## Contributing

 If you'd like to contribute to the project, you can fork the repository and create a pull request.
 You can also create an issue if you find any bugs or have any feature requests.